pydicom/pynetdicom/README.rst

             # Release the association
             assoc.release()

-- Create a DICOM C-ECHO listen SCP on port 11112:
+- Create a DICOM C-ECHO listen SCP on port 11112 (you may optionally implement the `AE.on_c_echo callback` if you want to return a non Success status):

 .. code-block:: python